EnricRovira/Pulmonar_Fibrosis_Progression/README.md

  - FVC forced vital capacity, volume of air exhaled measured with a spirometer and represented in ml.
  - Percent, a computed field which approximates the patient's FVC as a percent of the typical FVC for a person of similar characteristics.

 We convert the raw tabular dataset to a Sequence dataset, by the key [Patient+Week], and create dictionaries with inital features and sequence features that will serve as encoder and decoder inputs on the Model Stage.

-We perform StandarScaling over continous features such as Patient Age, FVC and Percent
+Finally, we perform StandarScaling over continous features such as Patient Age, FVC and Percent.

 We will feed these preprocessed features in `tf.keras.utils.Sequence` API, as our Data Generator.

+### Imgs preprocessing

+We convert the Raw images to Hounsfield units and mask the Lungs and save them in two folders `01_Data/train_masks/` and `01_Data/test_masks/`.
+This step can be reproduced with `01_Preprocess_CT_Scans.ipynb` notebook.

  ## Model

  ![08](./Miscellaneous/08_Model_diagram.PNG)

  ## Results & Metrics

  ## Conclusions & Further Steps